Street Fighter 6 looks like the reinvention Capcom's fighting series needs

-Capcom came out in force during yesterday's State of Play conference.
-Giving us our first detailed look at Street Fighter 6, this upcoming fighter looks like a game changer.
+Capcom came out in force during yesterday's State of Play conference with the first detailed look at Street Fighter 6 -- and this upcoming fighter looks like a game changer.

-Outlining the different gameplay modes, existing Street Fighter fans will find some familiar sights.
-Arcade Mode, Training Mode, local versus battles, and online matches are making a comeback, and a Battle Hub was also confirmed.
-However, what caught the eye of most is Street Fighter 6's free roaming story mode, World Tour.
+The developer outlined the different gameplay modes in the upcoming title, and existing Street Fighter fans will find some familiar sights.
+Arcade Mode, Training Mode, local versus battles, and online matches are all making a comeback, and a Battle Hub was also confirmed.
+But what caught the eye most is Street Fighter 6's free roaming story mode, World Tour.

-We've also got a fresh look at Street Fighter 6's roster.
+State of Play also offered a fresh look at Street Fighter 6's roster.
 Capcom's mostly keeping that card close to its chest, having focused mainly on Luke and Ryu during the initial reveal.
 Still, this trailer revealed a slightly older Chun-Li, alongside newcomers Jamie and Kimberly.
 You can watch them in action below:

 Finally, we also learned more about Street Fighter 6's release plans.
 Confirming a vague 2023 release window, we now know Capcom's upcoming fighter will launch for PC, PS4, PS5, and Xbox Series X|S. It's coming to PS4 too, though curiously, Capcom's said nothing about an Xbox One edition.